lionelclement/Elvex/README.md

 Every time you use a word it has to be fully described in the lexicon, depending on a specific domain.
 It would be a long and costly process (several months for one person in a restricted domain).

 The grammar is more complex, but shorter to write (several weeks).

+Without this job, a text generator cannot be robust and reliable.

 Sample: Causal clauses in a little French Grammar first
 -----------------------------------------------